 - Crickets: Two of the four devices worked

-Ultimately, the study concluded that both the type of pest problem and the specific unit or device impacted whether it was effective at repelling the insects.
+Ultimately, the study concluded that the types of pest problems and the specific unit or device impacted whether it was effective at repelling the insects.
+It is also worth mentioning that most tests were conducted in controlled conditions inside a laboratory, and the effectiveness of these devices in the “real world” (with other background noises) is unknown.

 What a Pest Control Expert Says About Ultrasonic Pest Control